Nuclear latency: Determining peacefulness of a nuclear program

-Nuclear-latent powers
+Nuclear-threshold states

+Japan is considered a "paranuclear" state, with complete technical prowess to develop a nuclear weapon quickly, and is sometimes called being "one screwdriver's turn" from the bomb, as it is considered to have the materials and technical capacity to make a nuclear weapon at will.

+Iran is also considered a nuclear threshold state, and has been described being "a hop, skip, and a jump away" from developing nuclear weapons, with its advanced nuclear program capable of producing fissile material for a bomb in a matter of days if weaponized.
+Other nuclear threshold states are Canada, Germany, the Netherlands, and Brazil.

-There are many countries capable of producing nuclear weapons, or at least enriching uranium or manufacturing plutonium.
-Among the most notable are Japan, Canada, Germany, The Netherlands, and Australia.
-In addition, South Africa has successfully developed its own nuclear weapons, but dismantled them in 1989.
-Following the Joint Comprehensive Plan of Action agreement some consider Iran a nuclear threshold state.
-Taiwan and South Korea have both been identified as "insecure" nuclear threshold states—states with the technical capability to develop nuclear weapons and the security motivations to seriously contemplate such an option—since the publishing of a Mitre Corporation report in 1977.
+South Africa has successfully developed its own nuclear weapons, but dismantled them in 1989.
+Taiwan and South Korea have both been identified as "insecure" nuclear threshold states—states with the technical capability to develop nuclear weapons.
+South Korea had been involved in nuclear energy technology since the end of the Korean War, and possessed an active nuclear weapons program that was terminated in the mid-1970s with its signing of the Nuclear Non-Proliferation Treaty, while still engaging in some clandestine nuclear weapons research into the late 1980s, and the security motivations to seriously contemplate such an option—since the publishing of a Mitre Corporation report in 1977.
 US intelligence also believes Taiwan has designed devices suitable for nuclear testing.

-The number of states that are technically nuclear-latent has steadily increased as nuclear energy and its requisite technologies have become more available to a variety of states.
+The number of states that are technically nuclear-latent has steadily increased as nuclear energy and its requisite technologies have become more available, but the number of states that are actually at the threshold status is limited.
+Nuclear latency does not presume any particular intentions on the part of a state recognized as being nuclear-latent.